D3vd/Meme_Api/README.md

 ### Specify Subreddit

-By default the API grabs a random meme from '_memes_', '_dankmemes_', '_meirl_' subreddits.
+By default the API grabs a random meme from '_memes_', '_dankmemes_', '_me_irl_' subreddits.
 To provide your own custom subreddit use the following endpoint.

 Endpoint: [/gimme/{subreddit}](https://meme-api.herokuapp.com/gimme/dankmemes)